joeybrinker/TeeMe/README.md

 # TeeMe
 TeeMe is a personal project of mine.
 TeeMe's purpose is to find close golf courses in the users area and show the available tee times for the day.
+(Unfortunately NBC has access to all of the tee time data and does not share with developers.
+Currently studying on how to make this a social media app for golf creators)

 ## Features
 TeeMe shows you golf courses by using user location and also shows a route from the user to the golf course when the course is selected.